Workflow Run Manager - Upload to Repository feature

 Augmenting the LDAP authentication service so that it need not always prompt for user/pass credentials

-#6 Updated by ben leinfelder almost 10 years ago
+#6 Updated by ben leinfelder about 10 years ago

 We are allowing for a "-repository" parameter as well.
 It will let us specify which of the configured Repositories we want the output results to be uploaded to.
 The Repository also has the username/pass and authentication url needed in order to do the upload.

-#7 Updated by ben leinfelder almost 10 years ago
+#7 Updated by ben leinfelder about 10 years ago

 I want to add more specific error handling around each of the put() calls so that we know exactly what is happening.
 It's very possible that we will end up trying to "reput" the same workflow when we attempt to upload subsequent runs of that workflow.
 This is fine but we should handle it gracefully.